Judaeo-Georgian: Status

 Judaeo-Georgian is, like many Jewish languages spoken there, on the decline in Israel.
 Its status in Georgia itself is unchanged, except by the rapid decline in the size of the language community, due to emigration beginning in the 1970s, which has seen the departure of some 80% of the community.
 Authoritative studies of its continued use by other expatriate communities of Georgian Jews have not been conducted.

+Vocabulary

+Judaeo-Georgian vocabulary differs from standard Georgian in two main ways.
+The first involves differences among native Georgian vocabulary such as using different meanings for words such as jamaati which means 'gathering' in standard Georgian, but 'minyan' in Judaeo-Georgian, and using certain words more frequently such as damadlianda meaning 'was blessed'.
+The second involves the use of loanwords in Hebrew and Aramaic not used in standard Georgian such as xupa 'chuppah' (Heb. ḥuppa), xaxami 'rabbi' (Heb. ḥaxam 'wise'), and pesaxi Passover (Heb. pesaḥ).

+Sample Text

+The following text is a Judeo-Georgian translation of the song Echad Mi Yodea: